jamesrharwood/thesis/data/iv_changes.md

 ---

 id: value-statement
-title: Summarize the value of RGs where they are first encountered
+title: Describe RGs where they are encountered
-barrier_ids: [what-are-rgs, when-to-use, benefits, importance]
+barrier_ids: [what-are-rgs, when-to-use, benefits, importance, feel-not-my-job]
 intervention_fn_ids: [education]
-stakeholder_ids: [publishers, equator, developers, funders, ethics, institutions, registries, preprints]
+stakeholder_ids: [publishers, equator, developers, funders, ethics, institutions, registries, preprints, conferences]
 stage: dissemination
 ---

-* Summarize:
+* When authors first encounter guidelines they may need to know:
-  * what RGs are,
+  * what RGs are
-  * how and when to use them,
+  * how and when to use them
+  * why authors should use them, including:
-  * what personal benefits to expect,
+    * what personal benefits to expect
-  * and the importance to others.
+    * the importance to others.

+* Descriptions could be succinct (e.g. on journal instruction pages) or long (e.g. in publications) ^JH^
-* A generalised statement can go where authors first encounter RGs e.g., journal author guidelines, EQUATOR's home page.
+* A generalised description can go where authors first encounter RGs e.g., journal author guidelines, EQUATOR's home page.
-* A guideline specific statement could go at the top of guideline resources.
+* A guideline specific description could go at the top of guideline resources.
+  * Consider specifying whether the guideline is also a design guideline.
-* Be careful when considering whether to use the word _guideline_, _standards_, _templates_, etc and be clear about whether the guidelines _are_ guidelines, or whether they are intended to be requirements.
+  * Specify whether the guidelines are _just_ guidelines, or whether they are intended to be requirements.
+Name the resource appropriately - words like _guideline_, _standards_, _criteria_, _recommended_, _preferred_, and _templates_, have different meanings.
-* Consider specifying whether or not the guidelines are design requirements

 ---

 id: ready-to-use
 title: Make resources ready-to-use
-barrier_ids: [need-usable-formats]
+barrier_ids: [need-usable-formats, need-enough-time]
 intervention_fn_ids: [environmental-restructuring]
 stakeholder_ids: [developers, equator]
 stage: creation